hrahman12/EduQuantX/README.md

 # EduQuantX
-Quantum Computing game with Schrodinger's cat in VR
+Quantum Computing game with Schrodinger's cat in MR